j9t/little-books/manuscript/html-css-coding-guidelines.md

 .author {}
 ```

-#### Prefix Selectors with an Application-Specific Prefix Where Safer
+#### Prefix Selectors With an Application-Specific Prefix Where Safer

 In large projects and for all code that gets embedded in other projects or on external sites, use prefixes (as namespaces) for ID and class names.
 Use short, unique identifiers followed by a dash.